-Morning Glory Home Care provides the in home care Edwardsville, IL families deserve, especially when it comes to dealing with the complexities and challenges associated with COPD (chronic obstructive pulmonary disease).
+Morning Glory Home Care provides home health services in Belleville, IL and the surrounding communities that seniors and their families have come to trust, especially when it comes to dealing with the complexities and challenges associated with COPD (chronic obstructive pulmonary disease).
 With more than 11 million people in the U.S. alone currently diagnosed with COPD, we at Morning Glory Home Care are familiar with the complexities and challenges associated with the airflow restrictions – and as a result, the lifestyle restrictions – that seniors with the disease face each day.
 It’s important for us as caregivers, and for family members who are also providing care, to understand what to expect in each stage of this progressive disease, and how to help those with COPD effectively manage their condition and live life to their fullest potential.

-In order to provide the top notch in home care Edwardsville, IL residents expect, our home care experts have broken down the four stages of COPD below for your information, along with the recommendations from the Lung Institute on steps you should take to ensure your senior loved one remains as healthy as possible.
+In order to provide the top notch home health services in Belleville, IL and nearby areas, our home care experts have broken down the four stages of COPD below for your information, along with the recommendations from the Lung Institute on steps you should take to ensure your senior loved one remains as healthy as possible.

 Stage 1: Mild COPD